TrupthiShetty-Dev/TrupthiShetty-Dev/README.md

 <div align="center">

 ```
-If you're also on a MAANG journey — let's connect and grow together.
+If you're also on a same journey — let's connect and grow together.
 Every expert was once a beginner.
 This is Day 1 of many.
 ```